 Answer: A. Apixaban

 The 2014 NICE guidelines leave the choice up to the clinician, and warfarin or a DOAC can be used.
-By comparison, the 2016 ESC guidelines recommend DOACs to be used as the first choice because of increased safety, adherence, and improved efficacy.
+By comparison, the 2016 ESC guidelines recommend that DOACs be used as the first choice because of increased safety, adherence, and improved efficacy.
 A November 2017 Systematic review with network meta-analysis showed that DOACs as a class are more effective, safer and reduced all-cause mortality compared to warfarin.
 There is no current antidote for DOACs, but research has shown that they are still safer than warfarin, even without the potential for reversibility.
 Apixaban 5 mg bd was ranked as the most effective DOAC for reducing stroke and all-cause mortality and was also the safest with the lowest incidence of bleeding.
-The bleeding risk is still significant though, at 1-2% annum.
+The bleeding risk is still significant, though, at 1-2% annum.
 DOACs are also cost-effective and, despite high drug costs, they are cost-effective overall due to the reduced risk of stroke and hospitalisation.
-Idarucizumab is not a DOAC; instead it is a monoclonal antibody designed for the reversal of the anticoagulant effects of dabigatran.
+Idarucizumab is not a DOAC; instead, it is a monoclonal antibody designed for the reversal of the anticoagulant effects of dabigatran.

 Extended Matching Questions:

-Extended matching questions (EMQs) first appeared in medical examinations 1993 after work by Case and Swanson.
+Extended matching questions (EMQs) first appeared in medical examinations in 1993 after work by Case and Swanson.
 They have become an increasingly popular way of testing medical students and doctors over the past few years.
 MCQs and SBAs have received some criticism as it has been suggested that candidates can often guess the answer via a combination of what they partially know and utilisation of clues in the question.
 EMQs are designed to address some of these key flaws and are a better means of assessing higher knowledge as opposed to simple factual recall.
 A standard EMQ generally has four parts:

 - A theme that sets the stage for the questions